-So if you (the person reading this now), are still in the market for a last-minute gift for a mom on your list, take heed.
-Do not fall for that, “oh no, I don’t need anything this year” crap.
-Every one needs (or wants) something.
+So if you (the person reading this) are still in the market for a last-minute gift for a mom on your list, take heed.
+Do not fall for that “oh no, I don’t need anything this year” crap.
+Everyone needs (or wants) something.
 Everyone deserves to feel loved and appreciated during the holidays.
-And just to be clear, we aren’t advocating that you need to spend a large chunk of change in order to make mom happy.
-(I get the budget thing, believe me.
-I have three girls!)
+And to be clear, we aren’t advocating that you need to spend a large chunk of change to make mom happy (I get the budget thing, believe me.
+I have three girls!).
 Here are 10 things (most) moms would really love for Christmas.
-You know, if they were brave enough to pipe up and actually say something…
+You know, if they were brave enough to pipe up and say something . . .

 1. More snuggles.